|

 terminator

-as GlaxoSmithKline and even the drug’s
+as GlaxoSmithKline and even the drug’s critics

-claim it is?
+it is?
 Or is it extremely toxic for entirely

 different reasons?